Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Inflammation can affect any part of your body.

-Prednisolone is used to treat many different conditions, including:
+Prednisolone is used to treat many different conditions, including but not limited to:

 - severe allergies